SEAN: Are we ready? Deep breaths, everyone. Here we go. BUY ALL THE THINGS!

 ANNA: Me too!
 I will catch up!
 I do enjoy this series!

-MELINDA: I’m always happy to see a new volume of this series!
+MJ: I’m always happy to see a new volume of this series!

 SEAN: Everything else is Viz.
 Dengeki Daisy continues to try to balance thrilling suspense and its odd February/May romance.
 It’s top-of-the-line shoujo in my book.